 Pratappur temple was damaged by fire and also by lightning.
-In 2015 April the temples were partially damaged by 7.6 magnitude earthquake.
+In 2015 April the temples were partially damaged by a 7.6 magnitude earthquake.

 Pratappur temple caught fire